openaps/docs/docs/docs/Customize-Iterate/autotune.md

 ### Different ways to utilize Autotune

-#### Phase A: Running Autotune in “manual” mode on the command line
+#### Phase A: Running Autotune manually in OpenAPS

-If you have an OpenAPS rig and want to test autoune manually, you can do so manually on the command line.
-There has been some additional work to make it easier to export to Excel for review.
+If you have an OpenAPS rig and want to run autotune manually, you can do so on the command line:

-How to run it as a one-off:
 * First, make sure you have the latest version of oref0: `npm list -g oref0 | egrep oref0@0.4.[0-9] || (echo Installing latest oref0 package && sudo npm install -g oref0)`
 * Install jq: `sudo apt-get install jq`
 * Make two copies of your profile.json, one to be the starting point for autotune, and one to provide the pump baseline for enforcing the min/max limits: `cd ~/myopenaps/settings/ && cp profile.json autotune.json && cp profile.json pumpprofile.json`
 * Run `oref0-autotune --dir=~/myopenaps --ns-host=https://mynightscout.azurewebsites.net --start-date=YYYY-MM-DD` (obviously, sub in your NS url and the start date you want to start with.
 Try 1 day first before moving on to 1 week and 1 month to better troubleshoot).

-If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).
+**Note:** Once you run autotune, the rig will start using the autotune settings as part of the closed loop.
+The difference between the manual method and the automatic method (below) is that the manual method won't change the settings until you run autotune manually again; the automatic method changes the settings nightly.

-#### Phase B: Running Autotune in OpenAPS closed loop system
+#### Phase B: Running Autotune automatically in OpenAPS

-You can also test running autotune every night as part of a closed loop.
+You can choose to set up autotune as part of the oref0-setup script, which enables autotune to run and adjust a new profile nightly.
 This means that autotune would be iteratively running (as described in [#261](https://github.com/openaps/oref0/issues/261)) and making changes to the underlying basals, ISF, and carb ratio being used by the loop.
 However, there are safety caps (your autosens_max and autosens_min) in place to limit the amount of tuning that can be done at any time compared to the underlying pump profile.
-The autotune_recommendations will be tracked against the current pump profile, and if over time the tuning constantly is recommending changes beyond the caps, people can use this to inform whether they may want to tune the basals and ratios in those directions.
+The autotune_recommendations will be tracked against the current pump profile, and if over time the tuning constantly recommends changes beyond the caps, you can use this to determine whether to tune the basals and ratios in those directions.

+If you didn't enable autotune when you set up OpenAPS, you can [re-run the oref0-setup script](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/oref0-runagain.html) and select it.

-You can choose to set up autotune as part of the oref0-setup script, and have it run nightly and adjust a new autotune profile.
-It is important to realize that when autotune is enabled in your loop to run automatically, changes to your basal profile within the pump during the middle of the day will NOT cause an immediate change to the basal profile the loop is using.
+**Important** When autotune is enabled in your loop to run automatically, changes to your basal profile within the pump during the middle of the day will NOT cause an immediate change to the basal profile the loop is using.
 The loop will continue to use your autotune-generated profile until a new one is updated just after midnight each night.
 Each autotune nightly run will pull the current pump profile as its baseline for being able to make adjustments.
-If you have reason to want a want a mid-day change to your basal program immediately (e.g., steroid medication started), you may have to temporarily suspend autotune to allow loop to use your pump's adjusted basal program.
+If you have reason to want a want a mid-day change to your basal program immediately (e.g., steroid medication started), you may have to temporarily suspend autotune in order to allow OpenAPS to use your pump's adjusted basal program.

+As with all new and advanced features, this is a friendly reminder that this is DIY, not approved anywhere by anyone, and bears watching to see what it does with your numbers and to decide whether you want to keep running this feature over time, vs. running it as a one-off as-needed to adjust tuning.

-### How to copy over autotune files from another rig:
+##### How to copy over autotune files from another rig:

 If you have multiple rigs and would like to sync up autotune results, or move an existing autotune over to a brand new rig, you'll want to copy files over.

-From the NEW rig:
+Log into the NEW rig and run the following command:
 `scp -r root@my-edison-original.local:~/myopenaps/autotune/ ~/myopenaps/autotune` (where "my-edison-original" is substituted for your rig name that you want to copy files from)

 * You'll be asked for your my-edison-original rig's password (where you are copying FROM).
 * This will copy everything in the autotune directory over.

-As with all new and advanced features, this is a friendly reminder that this is DIY, not approved anywhere by anyone, and bears watching to see what it does with your numbers and to decide whether you want to keep running this feature over time, vs. running it as a one-off as needed to check tuning.

-#### Phase C: Running Autotune more easily as an average user or as a "one-off"
+#### Phase C: Running Autotune for suggested adjustments without an OpenAPS rig

 If you are not running autotune as part of a closed loop, you can still run it as a "one-off".
 We are actively working to make it easier for people to run autotune as a one-off analysis.
 Ideally, someone can run this report before their endo appointment and take these numbers in along with their other diabetes data to discuss any needed changes to basal rates, ISF, and potentially carb ratio.
 With the instructions below, you should be able to run this, even if you do not have a closed loop or regardless of what type of DIY closed loop you have.
 (OpenAPS/existing oref0 users may want to use the above instructions instead, however, from phase A or phase B on this page.)
 For more about autotune, you can read [Dana's autotune blog post for some background/additional detail](http://bit.ly/2jKvzQl) and scroll up in the page to see more details about how autotune works.

 **Requirements**: You should have Nightscout BG and treatment data.
 If you do not regularly enter carbs (meals) into Nightscout (this happens automatically when you use the "Bolus Wizard" on the Medtronic pump and should not be manually added to Nightscout if you use the Bolus Wizard), autotune will try to raise basals at those times of days to compensate.
-However, you could still look at overnight basal recommendations and probably even ISF recommendations overall, though.
+However, you could still look at overnight basal recommendations and probably even ISF recommendations overall.
 [Read this page for more details on what you should/not pay attention to with missing data.](./understanding-autotune.md)

-**Note**: this is currently based on *one* ISF and carb ratio throughout the day at the moment.
+**Note**: this is currently based on *one* ISF and carb ratio throughout the day.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

 **Feedback**: Please note autotune is brand new, and still a work in progress (WIP).
 Please provide feedback along the way, or after you run it.
 You can share your thoughts in [Gitter](https://gitter.im/openaps/autotune), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

 **Paying it forward**: Want to pay it forward and help improve autotune?
 You can see [the identified issues that are known to need volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).
 You can also create a pull request to help edit and improve this documentation.
 (See a "[my first PR guide](http://openaps.readthedocs.io/en/latest/docs/Resources/my-first-pr.html)" here if you haven't done a pull request before.)

 **Step 0: Decide where to run Autotune**
-* There are four main ways to run Autotune: via (a) a cloud-based virtual machine (Linux VM through eg Google Cloud Platform), (b) on via a virtual machine on Windows (eg VirtualBox), (c) on a Mac directly, or (d) direct on a physical machine running Linux.
+* There are four main ways to run Autotune: via (a) a cloud-based virtual machine (Linux VM through Google Cloud Platform, for example), (b) on via a virtual machine on Windows (e.g., VirtualBox), (c) on a Mac directly, or (d) direct on a physical machine running Linux.
 Instructions for the first three are below.
-* Whichever route you are using, we recommend some form of Debian distro (Ubuntu is the most common) for consistency with the Raspbian and jubilinux environments we use on the Pi and Edison for OpenAPS.
+* Whichever route you are using, we recommend some form of Debian distro (Ubuntu is the most common) for consistency with the Raspbian and jubilinux environments used on the Pi and Edison for OpenAPS.
- * If you're interacting with your VM via its graphical interface, make sure you have installed a browser at your VM (i.e.  Firefox) then open the currect page from your VM.
-You may think that copying from your Windows/iOS and pasting in your Linux terminal would work but is not as simple ... and yes, there is lots of copying / pasting!
+ * If you're interacting with your VM via its graphical interface, make sure you have installed a browser at your VM (i.e.  Firefox) then open the correct page from your VM.
+You may think that copying from your Windows/iOS and pasting in your Linux terminal would work but is not as simple ...and yes, there is lots of copying / pasting!
 To make copying and pasting simpler, it is often better to `ssh` directly to your VM, rather than using its graphical interface (or the cloud provider's console interface).

 **Step 1a: Run via a cloud-based virtual machine**
  * To run a Linux VM on a cloud server, free options include [AWS](https://aws.amazon.com/free/) (free for 1 year) and [Google Cloud](https://cloud.google.com/free/) (free trial for a year; about $5/mo after that).
 If you're willing to pay up front, Digital Ocean is $5/mo and very fast to set up.
 AWS may take a day to spin up your account, so if you're in a hurry, one of the others might be a better option.